Soul (2020 film): Animation and design

 The design of soul counselors ("Jerrys") originated from line drawings made by story artist Aphton Corbin.
 Another artist created wire sculptures of them, and the design was finalized.
 Together, with the design of "Terry", they were seen by critics as a reference to Osvaldo Cavandoli's 1971 Italian animated series La Linea.

 Soul's fantastical elements were difficult to render.
 To address the issue, Docter referred to his film Inside Out (2015), where the filmmakers personified through physicality.
 For the Great Before, the filmmakers did not want it to be based in any specific culture given its nature of universality.
 They sought inspiration from the architecture of 1930s–1960s world's fairs, making a "sense of awe and importance".
 Production designer Steve Pilcher believed in the simplicity of the Great Before, saying that it was complicated and naive.
 According to Docter, the aim of the design was to "make a grand statement about learning and knowledge."
 The personality pavilions were designed to be "abstract-looking shapes" as a literal interpretation of the abstract ideas they represent.
 For the Great Beyond, the filmmakers conceptualized "going toward the light", which they believed the audience would understand.

 The astral plane sequence took months to create, despite the actual scene having a short duration.
-Visual effects supervisor Bill Watral compared the sequence to Psycho (1960) shower scene, taking a long time to film in spite of the actual short time span.
+Visual effects supervisor Bill Watral compared the sequence to the shower scene from Psycho (1960), taking a long time to film in spite of the actual short time span.
 During this sequence, filmmakers painstakingly animated sands, liquids, and rocks for the brief sequence.

-To animate New York, the filmmakers explored jazz clubs and pizza stops for inspiration.
+To animate New York, the filmmakers explored jazz clubs and pizzerias for inspiration.
 A barbershop scene received additional input from Powers.
 The animation style moved away from photorealism, depicting the city as distorted and crooked.

 Music

-Musicians Trent Reznor and Atticus Ross of Nine Inch Nails composed an ambient score for the metaphysical segments of the film, while Batiste composed a number of original jazz songs for the New York City-based segments of the film.
+Musicians Trent Reznor and Atticus Ross of Nine Inch Nails composed an ambient score for the metaphysical segments of the film, while Jon Batiste composed a number of original jazz songs for the New York City-based segments of the film.
 Batiste created a "user-friendly jazz", which felt "authentic" but could still be appreciated by a general audience.
 Ross composed a "somewhat ominous" musical cue in the afterlife walkway scene, which also incorporated real-world sounds.
-Reznor and Ross were brought in on the recommendation of sound designer Ren Klyce, who had worked extensively with the duo in David Fincher films.
+Reznor and Ross were brought in on the recommendation of sound designer Ren Klyce, who had worked extensively with the duo on David Fincher films.

 The score and the original songs from Soul were released in two vinyl-exclusive albums, while also compiled onto a single digital album.
 "It's All Right", the end credits song performed by Batiste, was originally recorded by The Impressions.
 A second cover of the song, a duet between Batiste and British soul singer Celeste, was released alongside the film.